sunmer/devsharks/README.md

 ## Features
 * Fully implemented in TypeScript
-* VueJS, Vuex, Vue-Router used
+* Vue, Vuex, Vue-Router used
 * Vee-Validate for validation
 * Webpack for watching and building
-* VUE template files with SASS, TypeScript and HTML
+* Vue template files with SASS, TypeScript and HTML
-* AXIOS for Ajax requests
+* Axios for Ajax requests
-* JSON server for persisting data
+* Json server for persisting data

 ## How to install